d2l-ai/d2l-en/chapter_deep-learning-computation/read-write.md

 ## Gluon Model Parameters

-Saving individual weight vectors (or other `ndarray` tensors) is useful but it gets very tedious if we want to save
+Saving individual weight vectors (or other `ndarray` tensors) is useful, but it gets very tedious if we want to save
 (and later load) an entire model.
 After all, we might have hundreds of parameter groups sprinkled throughout.
-For this reason Gluon provides built-in functionality to load and save entire networks.
+For this reason, Gluon provides built-in functionality to load and save entire networks.
 An important detail to note is that this saves model *parameters* and not the entire model.
-For example, if we have a 3 layer MLP, we need to specify the *architecture* separately.
+For example, if we have a 3-layer MLP, we need to specify the *architecture* separately.
 The reason for this is that the models themselves can contain arbitrary code, hence they cannot be serialized as naturally